 Actually all VM logs are stored on the virtualization hosts.
 Especially for larger deployments I think it is a good idea to store the VM logs in DB so that you can see the complete history.
 Now I can only see the last logs when having done a live-migration for example.

 #1 Updated by Ruben S. Montero over 3 years ago

 There is also a log file per VM stored at the front-end.
 The information in hosts should be the hypervisor related logs (i.e. qemu log files).
 I'm not sure if I fully understand this, are you referring to the KVM files to be stored at OpenNebula DB?

-#2 Updated by Tobias Rehn almost 3 years ago
+#2 Updated by Tobias Rehn over 3 years ago

 Ah Ruben, sorry.